datragingscholar/datragingscholar.github.io/_posts/2014-02-12-clean-code-tips-and-tricks-method-names-and-single-responsibility-principle.md

 // You can choose whether to include 'customer'
 // in the function names.
 // I would personally not include it
-// since they will always be called with a $customer
+// since they will always be called with a Customer
 // instance.
 $customer->updateDefaultShippingAddress($new_shipping_address);